Polish Soda Bread (Proziaki) Recipe

 As I mentioned earlier, these soda breads can come in various shapes.
 So, they can be shaped freely.
 In my opinion, the best and fastest way to cut them is with a glass or a round cutter.

 I hope this recipe will inspire you to try soda bread at home.
-With a little practice and experimentation, you will be able to create delicious and unique prosiaki.
+With a little practice and experimentation, you will be able to create delicious and unique proziaki.
 Remember that you can spice up this recipe by creating your own variations.

 Recipe informations: